 - Our employee intranet site features an ever-growing list of companies offering discounts to Northern Health employees

 Northern Health has a pharmacy department consisting of approximately 70 pharmacists, 5 interns and 25 technicians working throughout the four campuses.

 The range of specialty areas within the department include:

-- Inpatient and outpatient clinical pharmacy services, including haematology, oncology, renal, emergency department, hospital in the home, palliative care, gastroenterology, cardiology, respiratory, stroke/neurology, geriatric medicine, mental health, general surgery, intensive care, paediatrics, neonatal and maternity services, infectious disease and antimicrobial stewardship.
+- Inpatient and outpatient clinical pharmacy services, including haematology, oncology, renal, emergency department, hospital in the home, palliative care, gastroenterology, cardiology, respiratory, stroke/neurology, geriatric medicine, mental health, general surgery, intensive care, paediatrics, neonatal and maternity services, anticoagulant stewardship, infectious disease and antimicrobial stewardship.

 - Clinical trials

 Our team consists of approachable, experienced senior pharmacists, together with junior pharmacists developing their knowledge and skills.
 This provides an extremely supportive and friendly working environment, which aims to motivate and challenge, thus creating opportunities to learn.

 The Pharmacy department is open from 0830 till 1730 on weekdays and 0900 till 1300 on weekends/public holidays.
 An average working week consists of 40 hours and interns work weekends and public holidays on a rotation of about one in four weeks which contribute to registration hours.
 Interns are also entitled to an accrued day off each month.